GitCodings/Stack-FE-Starter/FRONTEND-2.md

 6. Search for movies with `game` in their title.
 If necessary, scroll to show the results.
 7. Still using `game` title: switch the sort to `rating`, the order by to `desc` and the limit to `25` and search
 8. Still using the same sort, order, and limit: Search for movies released in the year `2005`.
 If necessary, scroll down to show the results.
+9. Go to the next page (page 2) of the previous results

 ## Submit the video
 Submit a link to your video on the corresponding Canvas assignment.